fnbahia/fnbahia/PR_TEMPLATES/README.md

 ### General conventions

-When creating a new PR, assuming you have added the templates to your project repository you should be able to add the url parameter below with your template of choosing:
+When creating a new PR, assuming you have added the templates to your project repository you should be able to add the url parameter below, with your template of choosing, when creating a new PR:

 `template=PR_TEMPLATE.md`